ab-a/SSH-Management/README.md

 With this program you'll be able to add your ssh key through a web-ui.

-The keys will be store in a json file and push to all server with a master daemon.
+> The keys will be store in a json file and push to all server with a master daemon.

-There is a small agent deamon will read the json file and push keys for all users.
+> A small agent deamon will read the json file and push keys for all users.
+> Work in progress : the json file will be send through ssh pipe to the distant servers so it will never be on other servers.

+### Todo List :
+- [x] Configuration file for the master
+- [x] Simple and fonctionnal web-ui
+- [ ] Pass the json through ssh pipe
+- [ ] Correct some behaviour in the agent (multi-add problem)
+- [ ] Finalize and daemonize the master and the agent
+- [ ] Improve security
+- [ ] Create Ansible playbook for minimal initialization
+- [ ] Create simple install script
+- [ ] Add possibility to list all the key in the web-ui
+- [ ] Add possibility to delete the key
+- [ ] Clean code

 ## Before starting